Turkey could buy more Russian missiles despite US warnings | Law-Order

 Turkey's president has said he would consider buying a second Russian missile system in defiance of strong objections by the United States.

-NATO member Turkey was kicked out of the F-35 programme and defence officials were sanctioned after it bought the Russian-made S-400 missile defense system.
+NATO member Turkey was kicked out of the F-35 program and defense officials were sanctioned after it bought the Russian-made S-400 missile defense system.
 The US strongly objects to the use of Russian systems within NATO and says it poses a threat to the F-35s.
 Turkey maintains the S-400s could be used independently without being integrated into NATO systems and therefore pose no risk.

-The US also sanctioned Turkey in 2020 for its purchase under a 2017 law aimed at pushing back Russian influence.
-The move was the first time that the law, known as CAATSA, was used to penalise a US ally.
+The U.S. also sanctioned Turkey in 2020 for its purchase under a 2017 law aimed at pushing back Russian influence.
+The move was the first time that the law, known as CAATSA, was used to penalize a US ally.

 But Erdogan has remained defiant.
 "Of course, of course, yes," Erdogan said after stating Turkey would make its own defense choices, in response to Brennan's question on whether Turkey would buy more S-400s.

-The issue is one of several sticking points in Turkish-American relations that also include U.S. support for Syrian Kurdish fighters who Turkey considers terrorists, and the continued U.S. residency of a Muslim cleric accused of plotting the failed coup attempt against Erdogan's government in 2016.
+Before departing New York, Erdogan told journalists that relations with President Joe Biden hadn't started well despite what he called his good work with previous U.S. leaders during his 19-years at Turkey's helm.
+"I cannot honestly say that there is a healthy process in Turkish-American relations," state-run Anadolu news agency quoted Erdogan as saying Thursday.
+Erdogan also told Turkish media that Turkey would buy new missile defense systems if needed and that it was already developing its own.
+The issue is one of several sticking points in Turkish-American relations that also include U.S. support for Syrian Kurdish fighters who Turkey considers terrorists and the continued U.S. residency of a Muslim cleric accused of plotting the failed coup attempt against Erdogan's government in 2016.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)